danho47/Conbining_SiamFC_and_CF/README.md

 # Combining SiamFC and CF tracker
 Implementation of a tracker combining [SiamFC](https://www.robots.ox.ac.uk/~luca/siamese-fc.html) and Correlation Filter based tracker(using [pyCFTrackers](https://github.com/fengyang95/pyCFTrackers)).
+#### This project is still in its infancy, so if you have any suggestions or comments, please let me know.
 ## Framework
 <img src="img/framework.png">